Edmund-J/macDesk/README.md

 | SS09 | 0x19 | 3: USB3       | Front USB 3.1 Gen 1 (Blue) |

 ### About VGTab

 This nice little tool creates a "SoftPowerPlayTable" that sets your card parameters to your preference (fan, power, clock speed, memory speed).
 I use it to undervolt and overclock my Vega 56 card.
 It writes a VGTab.kext in your desktop and once created, you use VGTabMerge to copy those parameters to your config.plist.
-The merge tool, which was made with CLOVER in mind, will merge the parameters to the wrong subtree in the config.
-You have to move the "Devices->Properties->PciRoot(...)" child to "Device->Properties->Add" (which is the correct subtree for Opencore).
-The remaining "Devices" subtree can be deleted.
+The merge tool, which was made with CLOVER in mind, will inject the parameters to the wrong subtree in the config.
+To correct this you have to move the "Devices->Properties->PciRoot(...)" child to "Device->Properties->Add" (which is the correct subtree for Opencore).
+The remaining "Devices" subtree can then be deleted.
 This can be seen in the following two screen shots (the entry is highlighted in light blue):

 **From here:**